-7. Goal: Consider installing community infrastructure such as new playground equipment at Main Beach and a nature viewing platform beside 108 Lake.
+8. Goal: Consider installing new infrastructure such as playground equipment at Main Beach and/or replacement of the Main Beach change rooms.

-Rationale: Up until now, the capital budget has not been sufficient to undertake major projects like these for the use and enjoyment of the community while maintaining an appropriate reserve.
-Logging revenues received in 2018 may now provide an opportunity to take on these infrastructure projects - a positive long lasting legacy from a devastating wildfire.
+Rationale: Projects such as these increase the use and enjoyment of the Greenbelt by the public; however up until now the capital budget has not been sufficient to undertake major projects and also maintain an appropriate reserve.
+Logging revenues from fire-hazard reduction work in recent years may now provide an opportunity to take on these infrastructure projects - a positive long-lasting legacy from devastating wildfires in 2017.

-Strategy: If the Commission confirms it has a sufficient reserve to take on one or both of these projects it will work with appropriate stakeholders to design and install appropriate facilities.
+Strategy: If the Commission confirms there is a sufficient reserve to take on one or both of these projects it will work with appropriate stakeholders to design and install appropriate facilities.